 Danish Hercules C-130J transport aircraft.
 Photo: Danish Defence.

-.
-Denmark has contributed to MINUSMA since 2014 and has twice provided a C-130J transport aircraft for the mission, most recently in 2017.
-In 2016, Danish Special Operations Forces were part of a Dutch ”Special Operations Task Group” in the Gao region in northern Mali.
+Denmark has contributed to the UN’s mission in Mali, MINUSMA, since 2014 and has three times provided a C-130J transport aircraft for the mission (2014,2017 and 2019/2020).
+In 2016, Danish special operation forces were part of a Dutch Task Group in the Gao region in Mali.
 The primary tasks consisted of patrol activities, monitoring tasks and area analysis.
+In 2015-2016 a Danish major general served as force commander for MINUSMA.
 In addition, Denmark has provided substantial financial support to MINUSMA.

 Read more about the MINUSMA mission at UN.org

 France has established Operation Barkhane to counter terrorism in the Sahel-region.
 Currently, app.
 4.500 French troops are deployed in the operation to which also Great Britain (helicopters) and Estonia (infantry unit) contributes.
 The area of operations covers Burkina Faso, Chad, Mali, Mauretania and Niger.
 In 2013, Denmark provided a transport aircraft to the French-led, Operation Serval, which was the forerunner to Operation Barkhane.
 Denmark has not previously contributed to Operation Barkhane.